Fyobl/Eazee-Invoice/replit.md

 ## External Dependencies
 - **Stripe**: For subscription management and payment processing.
+- **Brevo (SendInBlue)**: Email service for sending password reset emails and other transactional emails.
 - **Open-Meteo API**: For local weather data integration on the dashboard (no API key required).
 - **html2pdf.js**: For client-side PDF generation from HTML.
 - **Radix UI**: Accessible component primitives for UI.